jakeFarrish/MedMapper/README.md

 STORYBOARD / MOCKUP DEMO:
 https://user-images.githubusercontent.com/58799967/215368262-99cf4973-e667-4a01-bb83-43e583b0cdef.mp4

   FUNCTIONAL REQUIREMENTS:

     SCENARIO:
     As a user who consistently needs to take multiple medications, I want to be able to input information for my medications     and once inputted receive Schedule       times, alerts, option to share schedule.

     DEPENDENCIES:
     Medication input entry is available and accessible.

      ASSUMPTIONS:
       Medication names are stated in English.
       Alert features are enabeled on user device.
       Medicaiton is taken on a scheduled interval (not as needed).

     EXAMPLES
      1.1
         AS a user
        I want to be able to input medications on "My Medicaitons" page So that I can view them on "My Schedule" page

        Given a medication

        When I add to "My medications"

        Then I should view the medicaiton on "My Schedule"

       1.2
          AS a user
         I want to recieve alerts when it is time to take a medication;
         So that I can take the medication on time.

         Given a medication has been added to "My Medications"

        When I need to take the medicaiton

        Then I should recieve an alert that it is time to take the medication.

        1.3
         AS a user
         I want to share my schedule with a medical team or caretaker So that they can see when I am supposed to take my medication.

        Given a schedule has generated from "My Medications"

        When I add a person to my "Share List"

        Then they should recieve a copy of my medication schedule for the month.

       1.4
         AS a user
-      I want to confirm a medication has been taken
-      So that I can track my medication administration
+        I want to confirm a medication has been taken so that I can track my medication administration

         Given that a medication has been taken

         When I click "Medication Taken" button on "My Schedule"

         Then the information will be stored in a "Medication Administration" log, and shared with members of my "Share List".

 UML CLASS Diagram: